lee-janice/-lee-janice.github.io-/content/posts/essays/psychology/towards-a-cccm.md

 ---

 In his assimilation theory, Ausubel (1968, 2000) posits that meaningful learning occurs when new ideas are substantively incorporated into a learner’s cognitive structure.
-This process is three-fold: (1) new material is anchored to relevant preexisting concepts, (2) the two interact to produce new meanings, and (3) the new meanings are connected to their anchoring concepts.
-Central to his theory is the notion of cognitive structure, or the hierarchically-organized framework of knowledge that serves as an anchoring site for new ideas.
+This process is three-fold: (1) new material is _anchored_ to relevant preexisting concepts, (2) the two _interact_ to produce new meanings, and (3) the new meanings are _connected_ to their anchoring concepts.
+Central to his theory is this notion of cognitive structure, or the hierarchically-organized framework of knowledge that serves as an anchoring site for new ideas.
 To Ausubel, the availability, stability, clarity, and discriminability of concepts in cognitive structure are the principal factors influencing meaningful learning.